- Three Months Pregnant – Symptoms

-|Head||Due to the development of the brain, the head is slightly bigger than the body|
+|Head||Due to the development of the brain, the head will be slightly bigger than the body.|

 |Skin||The skin is transparent with the veins visible through it.
-Baby’s fingerprints are also formed|
+The baby’s fingerprints are formed.|

-|Eyelids||The eyelids on formation protect the eyes by covering them entirely|
+|Eyelids||The eyelids, on formation, protect the baby’s eyes by covering them entirely.|

-|Mouth||Baby’s tongue and larynx begin to develop; the jaws and the upper lip are being formed as well|
+|Mouth||The baby’s tongue and larynx begin to develop; the jaws and the upper lip are formed during this time as well.|

-|Thumb||The baby begins to suck the thumb and also starts getting hiccups|
+|Thumb||The baby begins to suck the thumb and also starts getting hiccups.|

-|Heart||The heart develops, complete with a heartbeat, which can be heard using electronic monitoring devices|
+|Heart||The heart develops, complete with a heartbeat, which can be heard using electronic monitoring devices.|

-|Musculoskeletal system||Muscle and bone structure of the baby are formed|
+|Musculoskeletal system||The muscle and bone structure of the baby is formed.|

-|Movements||Your baby begins to kick, stretch, twist, and turn.
-As the uterus still lies over the pelvis you may not feel all these movements|
+|Movements||Your baby will begin to kick, stretch, twist, and turn.
+However, since the uterus still lies over the pelvis, you may not feel all these movements.|

-|Bone marrow||Begins the production of white blood cells to keep the baby healthy|
+|Bone marrow||The bone marrow begins the production of white blood cells to keep the baby healthy|

-|Intestine||Begins to contract and relax to aid digestion|
+|Intestine||This organ begins to contract and relax to aid digestion.|

-|Kidneys||Start the excretion of urine into the bladder|
+|Kidneys||The kidneys start the excretion of urine into the bladder.|

 |Other parts||Distinct fingers and toes along with fingernails and toenails are formed.
-Nose and ears can be seen on the scan.
-The neck is being formed, along with the hair follicles and nipples.|
+The little hands can now open and close.
+The nose and the ears of the baby will be seen on the scan.
+The neck will be formed during this time, along with the hair follicles and nipples.|

-If you are pregnant with twins, the baby’s growth in the 3rd month of pregnancy for the twin foetuses will be the same as above.
+If you are pregnant with twins, the growth in the 3rd month of pregnancy for the twin foetuses will be the same as above.

-To-Do List for Third Month
+To-Do List for the Third Month of Pregnancy

 Fatigue is very common and you must take rest when you do not feel alright.
 Invest in some maternity pillows to rest comfortably.